PROFILE

 since the 1997 handover.
 Intellectual property

-rights (IPR) protection has improved
+rights (IPR) protection is relatively strong and

-The Hong Kong Government maintains three
+The Hong Kong Government maintains three Economic

-Economic and Trade Offices in the United
+and Trade Offices in

-States.
-Addresses, telephone numbers, and web
+the United States.
+Addresses, telephone numbers,

-sites for these offices are listed below:
+and web sites for these offices are listed

 1520 - 18th Street NW